matthew-dong-dev/personal-website/recruiter.md

 <p style="margin : 0; padding-top:0;"> <i>May 2018 - Jan 2021</i></p>
  <!-- <a href="https://github.com/CAHLR" target="_blank">CAHL Research Lab</a> -->

-- Collaborated on both research and development teams to build an AI driven <a href="https://askoski.berkeley.edu" target="_blank">academic planning platform</a> for UC Berkeley, including a course recommendation feature.
+- Worked on both research and development teams to build an AI driven <a href="https://askoski.berkeley.edu" target="_blank">academic planning platform</a> for UC Berkeley, including a course recommendation feature.
 Helped pilot expansion of system to other university partners.
-- Built automated data pipeline using Apache Airflow integrating multiple campus APIs and registrar enrollment data dumps to retrain neural net models and refresh MySQL data tables.
+- Built automated data pipeline using Apache Airflow integrating campus APIs and registrar data dumps to version and retrain different machine learning models used by the system and refresh MySQL data tables.
 - Engineered full stack features using Angular/Flask (including search feature) and helped refactor codebase to better follow OOP practices and modern architecture patterns.
-- Published research paper demonstrating use of ML models in ed-tech course search tools in practice. <a href="{{site.url}}/assets/files/ECTEL-paper.pdf" target="_blank">Full paper PDF</a>
+Trained \& deployed ML model used in search feature, published research paper demonstrating use of machine learning in live ed-tech platforms <a href="{{site.url}}/assets/files/ECTEL-paper.pdf" target="_blank">Full paper PDF</a>
 <!-- - Performed full-stack web development & testing and built the site's course catalog search feature. -->
  <!-- Trained and optimized machine learning models, created back-end endpoints, designed and implemented the user interface.  -->